-Grievance and Conflict resolution: The REDD+ Steering Committee (RSC) can receive grievances and conflicts and determine their eligibility (based on criteria to be determined by the group).
-This may include research to gather the factual information.
-The RSC can process these issues in their monthly meeting and this should be included in the TOR of the RSC members.
-If the issues cannot be resolved by the RSC, they can be submitted to the Bureau for Contact with the People in the Cabinet of the President who has experience with handling conflicts between stakeholders with different levels of expertise or different disciplines and worldviews.
+If the issues cannot be resolved by the MGC, they can be submitted to the Bureau for Contact with the People in the Cabinet of the President who has experience with handling conflicts between stakeholders with different levels of expertise or different disciplines and worldviews.
 If negotiation attempts do not work, then stakeholders can submit the conflict to the Parliamentary Commission on Climate Change.

-This allows a three-tier approach for addressing conflict in a legitimate and effective way.
-Solutions proposed by the Bureau for Contact with the People or the Parliamentary Commission on Climate Change will be returned to the RSC, who in turn will inform the affected group(s).
+This allows a three-tier approach for addressing conflicts and grievances in a legitimate and effective way.
+Solutions proposed by the Bureau for Contact with the People or by the Parliamentary Commission on Climate Change will be returned to the RSC, who in turn will inform the affected parties, seek agreement and review to see if the proposed solution is successful.

 Indications for possible areas where such a grievance and redress mechanism might be required will be identified during the information sharing and early dialogue process.
-Based on these insights, the formulation and establishment of the mechanism will be done by NIMOS.
+Based on these insights, the formulation and establishment of the mechanism through an inclusive process will be lead by NIMOS, advised by the Major Groups Collective.